 - All accounting courses are taught by Certified Public Accountants who have had many years of experience in public and private accounting.
 Their experiences and knowledge of real-world expectations help in creating an environment where students can be successful, not only in the classroom, but in applying materials to real life projects.

 - Geneva College has established relationships with many local firms, which has afforded our students opportunities to gain valuable internship experience.
 This experience has often led to permanent positions upon graduation.

-- The 2010 Accounting Majors graduated with a 97% placement rate.
+- For those actively seeing employment in the past three years, there is a 100% placement rate for graduates of the accounting program.
 Some of the firms who have hired Geneva graduates in the recent past are: Deloitte, S.R.
 Snodgrass, Carbis Walker, Alpern Rosenthal, Grossman Yanak & Ford, Cottrill Arbutina & Associates, etc.